You have prepared everything with the greatest of care. There are a few details left to add – but by no means the least important!

 the communications manager for a trendy website

-Common formal closings include “Yours sincerely,” and “Yours respectfully,”.
+Common formal closings include “Sincerely,” and “Yours respectfully,”.

-Help the recruiter in their job and be their ally.
-They are not there to judge you.
-They just want to find the best applicants as quickly and efficiently as possible!
+Help the recruiter with their job and be their ally.
+They just want to find the best applicant(s) as quickly and efficiently as possible!

-It's time to practice your attentiveness to details – it's all too easy to make a poor impression or for your e-mail to get lost and end up not being read!
+It's time to sharpen your attention to detail.
+It's all too easy to make a poor impression or for your email to get lost and end up not being read.

-Use an address with a professional format: “firstname.lastname@example.org”, for example.
-Reading your e-mail address, the recruiter knows who you are, since your first and last names appear there in a readable way.
+Use an address with a professional format (e.g., firstname.lastname@example.org).
+Reading your email address, the recruiter knows who you are, since your first and last names appear in a readable way.

 Think of the image you want to give the recruiter.

-Copy the addresses given by your contact or the one included in the job offer.
-It avoids receiving an “undelivered” notification and having to start over will complicate things.
-You might be in danger of the recruiter noticing this and coming across as a bit careless.
+Copy the addresses given by your contact or the one included in the job posting.
+Making sure you have the correct addresses helps you avoid receiving a return to sender and having to start over.
+The recruiter may notice this and you could come across as a bit careless.

 The recruiter’s job will be a lot easier if you include useful information in the subject box.
 Given the numerous e-mails received every day, you must provide the key information so that your e-mail is routed correctly, catches their attention, and gets acted on in a timely manner.
 Using an informative subject line proves that you are an organized person who thinks about others.

-Depending on the type of application you make, provide the following information:
+Depending on the type of application you send, provide the following information:

-The job offer reference: if you are replying to a job offer directly on a job board, via LinkedIn, or on the company’s “Jobs” page, use the “codename” of the job offer when applying (often made up of figures and letters).
-The purpose is to allow the recruiter to swiftly identify the post you are applying for.
+The job posting reference: if you’re replying to a job posting directly on a job board, via LinkedIn or on the company’s “Jobs” page, use the “codename” of the job posting when applying (often made up of figures and letters).
+This will ensure that the recruiter can swiftly identify the position you’re applying for.

-The job title: copy the exact title used in the job offer
+The job title: copy the exact title used in the job posting.

-The name of the show or job dating event and the date you met (hence the importance of taking notes)
+The name of the job event and the date you met (hence the importance of taking notes)

 The name of the person who put you in touch (sometimes you can put them in copy too)

-To do this, use terms that make the sorting out process easier:
+To do this, use terms that make the sorting out process easier, such as:

-State explicitly what you are enclosing with the e-mail; for example, your CV, or even past achievements or a link to your ePortfolio or LinkedIn profile.
+State explicitly what you are enclosing with the email (e.g., your résumé, past achievements or a link to your ePortfolio or LinkedIn profile).

-Convert each attachment into PDF format.
+Convert each attachment into a PDF.
 This will make it easier to open and forward files with any type of tool, as the formatting will not change.

-You’ve put a great deal of energy into applying.
-Now, you wait for a minimum of consideration on behalf of the recruiter – and quite rightly so!
-Ideally, you’re hoping for an interview and a job!
-If not, you’d like to get a timely answer.
+You’ve put a great deal of time and effort into applying.
+Now, you wait!
+Ideally, you’re hoping for an interview and a job, but if not, you’d like to get a timely response.

-If the company is well organized, you will often receive an automated receipt for your e-mail and application on the same day.
-You could also be personally contacted by e-mail or phone within 24 to 48 hrs.
-This usually corresponds to quite specific situations:
+If the company uses an ATS, you will often receive an automatic notification email confirming receipt of your application.
+A recruiter might also personally contact you by email or phone within 24 to 48 hrs.
+This usually indicates one of the following:

 The recruiter is short of candidates and is afraid of losing you.